AaltoSciComp/python-for-scicomp/numpy.rst

    - Understand enough of numpy to seach for answers to the rest of your questions ;)

-TODO:
-  - Why is the array data structure good?
-  - Slice arrays, basic and fancy -> more examples?
-  - Types of operations: scalar, ufunc, methods, functions + broadcasting?

 So, we already know about python lists, and that we can put all kinds of things in there.
 But in scientific usage, lists are often not enough.
 They are slow and not very flexible.